 All this got me thinking how I like to try to help reduce waste and use items destined for the trash into decorative stuff.
-The plastic bottles reminded me of a project (below) that was in my book, Instant Decorating.
+The plastic bottles reminded me of the outdoor candle lights I made and that were in my book, Instant Decorating.
 I thought it fitting that the project get a 2012 update when I got home from the conference.

 Here is my updated version.
 They complement the tuna can lanterns I use in my backyard.
 These are shorter and will line the front walkway of my house.
 They are even easier than the tuna can lantern to make.
 I chose to place them on dowels so they would be raised from the ground like walkway lighting usually is.

 You could also just place the plastic bottle section right into the ground – no dowel needed.
 Lots of options.
 I like to use them during the holidays to line my walk.
 Another option for holiday lighting is to save glass jars and line your walk using them with candles to light the way to your front door.

 Use battery lights if you are going to leave the lights unattended.
 A votive or tea light style will fit perfectly.
 If using real candles use a tea light that has a metal casing and place it in some sand to buffer it.

 I found these battery style tealights at Walmart.
 I wanted to use battery votive size, but they were sold out.
 I will pick up a few on my next visit.